byronmansfield/ultimate-ami-destroyer/README.md

 This Golang package will help you destroy all of your AWS account's machine images.
 If it is an AMI, it will find it and crush it.

+# Dependencies

+- Go 1.5 or greater installed
+- Being a dick

 # Usage

 Include this in your project